 5. Ideas

-So far we have looked at a number of specific disagreements between Locke and Berkeley.
+So far, we have looked at a number of specific disagreements between Locke and Berkeley.
 And the suggestion has been that in each case the fundamental explanation of the disagreement is the same.
 Locke and Berkeley disagree about what ideas are and how ideas work.
 For Berkeley, the concept of an idea is something that is intimately tied up with perception and with our sense experience.
 For Locke, the concept of an idea is something that includes sense experience but includes much else besides.
 To use different language, Berkeley’s ideas are imagistic in a way that Locke’s are not.
 Examining some texts in which the two authors explicitly discuss ideas will help to sharpen the point.

 Berkeley’s published works contain no shortage of passages in which he clearly affirms that the category of idea is properly used to capture the immediate objects of our sense experience.
 For him, “…to have an idea is all one as to perceive” (PHK 7:44).
 Or, in a more detailed passage: